Investments can go down as well as up and your capital may be at risk

 Investing for women: A lifecycle approach

-At Credit Suisse, we believe we can do more by tailoring our advice to female investors, using lifecycle stages as an investment framework.
+We believe we can do more by tailoring our services to female investors, using lifecycle stages as an investment framework.

 Women have emerged as key players in the investment world: Their share of wealth has significantly risen over the years to a current level of 42% of total global wealth, taking into account real assets.
 But are women investors getting the service they need?